bwright70/Guide-to-Legos/Circles.md

 <img src="Photos/Circle(6).PNG">

 Finally we're going to make a sketch on the very bottom of the brick.

-Not inside on the hollow, but on the edge
+Not inside on the hollow, but on the edge.

 Sketch a horizontal line on the top of lip and make it tangent to the inside edge of the lip.